 Jordi Calvo Rufanges, Centre Delàs (Spain)

 Sam Perlo-Freemann, Campaign Against Arms Trade (United Kingdom)

 Francesco Vignarca, Rete Italiana per il Disarmo (Italy)

 Moderated by: Miriam Saage-Maaß, ECCHR

-We look forward to welcoming you at the discussion and kindly ask you to register by email to email@example.com (please note that you will not receive a confirmation email).
+We look forward to welcoming you at the discussion and kindly you to register by e-mail to event@eu (please note that you will not receive a confirmation email).